GoldenSylph/fortuna-governance-token/README.md

 This is a repository containing a base for Fortuna Protocol governance token.
 The instructions below would contain a number of steps that would help a contributor to deploy, setup and manipulate the deployed smart-contracts.

-# Set up local environment
+# Setting up a local environment

-1) Fork and clone
+1) Fork and clone.
 2) Open the terminal an go to the directory in which the repo was cloned and make `yarn` command.
-3) Create a `.env` file with the following contains per line (as in `.env.example` file in the root of the repository):
+3) Create a `.env` file in the root of the cloned repo with the following contains per line (as in `.env.example` file in the root of the repository):
-   1) MAINNET_DEPLOY_MNEMONIC="xxx" <- Here goes a mnemonic of an admin.
+   1) MAINNET_DEPLOY_MNEMONIC="xxx" <- Here goes A mnemonic of an admin.
    2) ALCHEMY_MAINNET_API_KEY="xxx" <- Here goes an API key for the Ethereum Mainnet node in the Alchemy (https://www.alchemy.com).
    3) ETHERSCAN_API_KEY="xxx" <- Here goes an API key for the Etherscan (https://etherscan.io).
    4) ADMIN_ADDRESS="0xB8A71e585B7f4357305a9174c0E0f6db1Db71AD1"
    5) REPORT_GAS="true"
    6) DOCGEN="false"
+4) After points 2 and 3, the repo is considered set up and you can continue.

 # Fortuna Governance Token

-Deploy instructions

-1) Pauser Role
-2) Minter Role
-3) Burner Role
-4) Tax Marker Role
-5) Untaxable Role
-6) Banned Role
+To deploy the token you should perform a comman: `npx hardhat deploy --tags token --network mainnet`.

+The token has roles that are to regulate certain aspects of the functionality.

+1) Pauser role (strict name: `PAUSER_ROLE`) - the owner of the role is able to call `unpause()` function and trigger the free trading of the token once and for all.
+2) Minter role (strict name: `MINTER_ROLE`) - the owner of the role is able to mint tokens up to a `CAP()` value.
+3) Burner role (strict name: `BURNER_ROLE`) - the owner of the role is able to burn tokens from anyone at any rate.
+4) Tax Marker role (strict name: `TAX_MARKER_ROLE`) - the owner of the role is basically considered an entity to which the token sendings are going to be taxed (up to 10%).
+(Ex.
+DEX pairs address, etc.)
+5) Untaxable role (strict name: `UNTAXABLE_ROLE`) - the owner of the role is freed from any kind of fees and taxes charged in the token.
+6) Banned role (strict name: `BANNED_ROLE`) - this is special role and the only role that cannot be renounced and could only be revoked by the admin.
+The owner of the role has their funds frozen in their address since the admin grants the role.

-How to grant, revoke and renounce roles
+## How to grant, revoke and renounce roles?

-How to mint tokens
+## How to mint tokens?

-How to enable trading
+## How to enable trading?

 # Fortuna Airdrop